muskeg/quote-api/README.md

 ## Data Storage

-Quotes are stored in a quotes.json file in the data directory.
+Quotes are stored in a quotes.json file in a `data directory`.
 If the file doesn't exist, it will be created automatically with an example array when the application starts.

 ## Project Structure